 Glomus vagale tumours are glomus tumours that occur along the path of the vagus nerve (CN X).
 They are a subset of extra-adrenal neuroendocrine tumours that are derived from the nonchromaffin paraganglion cells.

 Typically presents as a painless mass behind the carotid artery.
 Vocal cord paralysis is a relatively frequent finding (~47%) 3.

-Although they could occur at a similar position to carotid body tumours they tend to be more rostral in location.
-They displace the ICA and ECA anteriorly and the IJV posteriorly 1.
+Although they could occur at a similar position to carotid body tumours they tend to be more rostral in location and do not widen the carotid bifurcation.
+They displace the internal and external carotid arteries anteriorly, and the internal jugular vein posteriorly 1.

 Difficult to sonographically differentiate between other lesions that can potentially occur in this location.
 May be seen as a solid heterogeneously hypoechoic lesion comprising of small vascular structures 3.

 - T2: high signal with multiple flow voids which may give a salt and pepper appearance

 The differential for lesions in this location include 2,4